HBPNeurorobotics/gazebo-dvs-plugin/README.md

 # Acknowledgement

-If you used this code for your research, please consider citing the paper [Towards a framework for end-to-end control of a simulated vehicle with spiking neural networks](http://ieeexplore.ieee.org/document/7862386/).
+We thank paper [Towards a framework for end-to-end control of a simulated vehicle with spiking neural networks](http://ieeexplore.ieee.org/document/7862386/) for their open source, please cite there paper if you use this code.

 ```
 @INPROCEEDINGS{7862386,